PaulSHahn2/emacssetup/WINDOWS.md

 8. Edit *emacs.d/init.el* and remove the comments before *(require setup-windows.el)*
 9. Now start *emacs* and load your packages.
 10. Check your changes in to your windows specific branch.

+I would be more cautious about updating *emacs* packages on Windows. *lsp-mode* is more fragile.
+Don't do an update before a major deadline without a backup plan.